Life Insurance for High Blood Pressure

 Policy Types to Consider with High Blood Pressure

-You have several policy options, even with hypertension.
-Term life insurance is usually the most affordable way to protect income and family obligations, while permanent coverage can be used for estate planning, business planning, or final expenses.
-You can also layer different types of policies to match short-term and long-term needs.
+You have multiple policy options even with hypertension.
+Term life insurance is usually the most affordable way to protect income and family obligations, while permanent coverage can be used for long-term needs like estate planning, business planning, or lifelong protection that doesn’t expire.
+Many clients also use a layered structure—buying a larger term policy for the years when obligations are highest, plus a smaller permanent policy that stays in place long after the term ends.

 How Much Does Life Insurance Cost with High Blood Pressure?

-Your premium depends on age, coverage amount, term length, underwriting class, and other health factors.
-A person in their 40s with well-controlled hypertension, a healthy weight, and no serious complications might still qualify for competitive rates that are only slightly higher than someone with perfectly “ideal” blood pressure.
-Older applicants, or those with added risks such as smoking or diabetes, can expect higher premiums and sometimes table ratings—but coverage is still often available.
+Premiums depend on age, coverage amount, term length, underwriting class, and the broader health picture.
+A person in their 40s with well-controlled hypertension, a healthy weight, and no serious complications might still qualify for rates that are only modestly higher than someone with “ideal” readings.
+Older applicants—or those with added risk factors like diabetes, tobacco history, or persistent uncontrolled blood pressure—can expect higher premiums and sometimes table ratings, but coverage is still often available in many scenarios.

-The best way to understand your options is to compare real numbers.
-That’s why we include a quick life insurance quote tool below.
-Use it to see how different coverage amounts and terms impact cost, then we can fine-tune based on a deeper review of your blood pressure history and medical records.
+The most useful next step is to compare real numbers rather than guessing.
+That’s why we include an estimate tool below.
+Use it to see how different coverage amounts and term lengths impact cost, then we can fine-tune based on the details that underwriters care about most: recent reading patterns, medication history, and any evidence of complications or stability.

 Estimate Your Life Insurance Cost